Do you suffer from temporomandibular joint disorders and would like to have a mouthguard made in Barcelona?

 The practitioner may prescribe, if necessary:

-- Medication: prescription painkillers to relieve pain, anti-inflammatory drugs for joint inflammation and, if necessary, muscle relaxants to relax the muscles.
+The dentist may prescribe prescription painkillers to relieve pain, anti-inflammatory drugs in case of joint inflammation and if necessary muscle relaxants to relax the muscles.

 How do mouth guard or splints work?

-Mouth guards are night retainers for people who tend to clench their jaws or grind their teeth while they sleep.
-They are usually made of resin or plastic, and are custom-made by your dentist from impressions of your teeth.
-They are then made by a dental technician and are therefore perfectly fitted and moulded for each patient.
+TMJ mouthguards are night orthotics for people who tend to clench their jaws or grind their teeth while they sleep.
+They are usually made of resin or plastic and are custom-made by your dentist from impressions of your teeth.
+They are then made by a dental technician and are therefore perfectly fitted and molded for each patient.

-The TMJ mouthpiece is sometimes confused with the anti-snoring orthosis or the mouthguard, which protects the teeth during violent sports.
-The difference is the precision of adjustment of the mouthpiece to the teeth, its small thickness and its therapeutic action.
+TMJ mouthguards are sometimes confused with anti-snoring orthosis or sports mouthguards, which protect the teeth during violent sports.
+The difference is the precision of adjustment of the mouthpiece to the teeth, its small thickness, and its therapeutic action.